Request a Case Review Today

 6. Reach out to your spouse, partner, successor, or beneficiaries of the trust.
 There should be at least one person who knows about the trust in your family or among your friends.
 Maybe they know the location of the original documents, or they kept a copy.

 7. Ask the courts for direction.
 One other solution is turning to the courts for guidance.
 The judge may help confirm the original trust terms or provide instructions on admiration or dissolution in the absence of trust documents.
 This prevents disputes between trustees and beneficiaries.

 8. Create and implement a deed of variation.
 This is when the trust beneficiaries unanimously agree on new terms for trust administration or closure and distribution.
-You must obtain signatures from all beneficiaries.
+You should obtain signatures from all beneficiaries.
 Consider working closely with an experienced trust lawyer.

 9. Terminate and roll over, then create a new trust: As a grantor, the last option if you cannot find the original or copy of the trust document is closing the trust and returning the assets to your estate.
 You can then create a new trust with the same objectives as the old one.

 Trust documents are as critical as real estate title deeds, or IRA documents-please store them in a bank safety deposit box.
 If you keep them at home, put them in a waterproof and fireproof box.
 Let someone know about the location-someone close to you.
 If you cannot find the trust document, seek legal advice soonest possible.
 At Hess Verdon, our phone lines are open for you.
 Call (949) 706-7300.